MuhammadAbdullahShurjeel/rsg-horses/README.md

 ![Screenshot_2024-11-03_023656](https://github.com/user-attachments/assets/ec12e90f-8271-4712-a370-679ac812b185)

+# Changes I have Made
+So many of my friends were asking to make where people can change horses instead of placing it so here's my version of it.

 # RexshackGaming
 - discord : https://discord.gg/eW3ADkf4Af
 - youtube : https://www.youtube.com/@rexshack/videos
 - github : https://github.com/Rexshack-RedM

-# Changes I have Made
-So many of my friends were asking to make where people can change horses instead of placing it so here's my version of it.

-# Things Left
-Proper Config is left to be made for the Breed Menu and Horses are left to be added Will Complete This Today

 # Controls Set and Info
 - some keys need bonding level to work